emdr Therapist Christina Lafferty-Neal

 WE’LL PULL FROM:

-Learn to notice how shame and anxiety live in your body, and how to create calm, grounding, and safety within yourself.
+• Learn to notice how shame and anxiety live in your body— and how to create grounding and safety within yourself.

-Care for the parts of you that still feel tied to fear, shame, or duty.
-Reconnect to your core self.
-The part of you that is steady, good, and whole.
+• Care for the parts of you that still feel tied to fear, shame, or duty— and reconnect with your core self, the part of you that’s always been steady, good, and whole.

-Religious trauma often includes loss: of community, of belonging, of faith that once felt like home.
-Together we’ll honor that grief while creating space for what’s next.
+• Religious trauma often involves loss — of community, belonging, or faith that once felt like home.
+Together, we’ll honor that grief and make space for what’s next.

 After Therapy, Life Feels Different